llvm/llvm-zorg/lnt/README.txt

     If running in a virtualenv you will need to configure that as well; see the `modwsgi wiki <http://code.google.com/p/modwsgi/wiki/VirtualEnvironments>`_.

- 5. Add a link or copy of the zorg.cgi app in the appropriate place if you want to use the CGI script.
-The WSGI app is significantly faster, but currently can't handle submissions.

- 6. Create a zorg/lnt/viewer/resources/graphs directory, which the app uses to hold temporary files, and make sure it is writable by the Apache user.

 Development Instructions